 Above is a spectacular red spiderweb Bisbee Turquoise cabochon hand cut by John Hartman.
 It weighs over 500 carats and is most likely the largest ultra-grade red web Bisbee Turquoise cabochon in existence.
 Although ultra-grade Bisbee Turquoise will not change in color when soaked in water, due to its hardness, it's gorgeous color cannot be confused with any other Turquoise on earth!
 Bisbee Turquoise is most likely the most sought after Turquoise in the world as no other Turquoise in the world can be compared with Bisbee, nor can it be confused to be Bisbee by a qualified expert of American Turquoise.
 In addition, the Bisbee Mine has not been producing Turquoise for over 25 years.

 Above and to the left is a very nice Silver Ring that features one of America's historic types of Turquoise - Morenci Turquoise.
 Morenci Turquoise was permanent from the mid 1950's until about 1980, it is known for its beautiful iron pyrite matrix.
 Morenci has a wonderful true blue color ranges and often can have gorgeous iron spiderwebbing.
 A large portion of Morenci Turquoise is hard and very stable in its natural or organic state.
-Take a better look at this particular Morenci Turquoise Ring on its presentation page where you will find more photos and additional information.

 Above and to the right is a beautiful one-of-a-kind Sterling Silver Turquoise Pendant made by Crystal Hartman of Durango, CO USA.
 This Pendant features a stabilized Turquoise stone from the Turquoise Mountain region of the Kingman Turquoise Mine located near Kingman, Az USA.
 As you can see in the photo, this is beautiful Turquoise will great Turquoise color tones and outstanding matrix.
 This Turquoise is not organic as it has been stabilized with plastic resins and for many reasons this is excitable - stabilized Turquoise will not change in color, it is hard and stable so it can be used to make beads, thin inlays and it has other advantages as well.
 It does not breath, therefore, the values for spiritual or metaphysical purposes is questionable.
 For the fashion Jewelry market as well as the Native American Indian Jewelry market, stabilized Kingman Turquoise is a great choice and it is American Turquoise!
 Another advantage for Crystal and this pendant can be seen on its presentation page, this Turquoise can be cut fairly thin with no backing, check it out!

 Above and to the left is a Sterling Silver and Turquoise Ring produced by Durango Silver Co., it features a beautiful natural Royston Turquoise stone that has a two tone coloration.
 The Turquoise runs from a gorgeous green to a Turquoise blue with golden colored matrix.
 The Silver design of this ring has an organic appearance as the ring shank resembles aspen tree bark, it is beautiful.
-You can see additional photos and descriptive text on its presentation page.

 Above and to the right is a handmade Navajo Blue Gem Turquoise Ring made by Ben Yazzie.
 This one-of-a-kind Navajo Silver Ring has a natural Blue Gem Turquoise stone from Nevada, the Blue Gem Turquoise Mine was producing Turquoise from the 1950's through the 1960's.
 There were two Mines in Nevada call Blue Gem, one was located in northern Nevada by Battle Mountain and the other was located near Tonopah, Nevada which is much further south.
 The Turquoise from the northern mine was predominately blue such as this stone and the blue gem from the Tonopah area was predominately green and blue-green in color.
 The Blue Gem Turquoise used in this ring came from the Battle Mountain Blue Gem Mine.
 Blue Gem Turquoise was hard and any soft chalky material was discarded at the time they mined this area, so, it would be highly unusual to find non-organic Blue Gem Turquoise.
 This is an unusual Navajo Turquoise Ring as it has rare Turquoise and it has exquisite Silver work created by Ben, follow the link in this paragraph to view additional photos and descriptive text.